stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Don't use Cloudflare." by @[AnarchaWitch](https://twitter.com/AnarchaWitch/status/1119761568600862720)

+"CLOUDFLARE FUCK YOU" by @[Rires_Magica](https://twitter.com/Rires_Magica/status/1143129998905053185)

+"What the fuck is Cloudflare?
+Sites we visit recurrently spend hours checking browser and you with landscape face waiting, looking like a pregnant to give birth to your recurring site.
+CloudFlare fixes it, there's bag!
+This is not security, it is hopelessness!" by @[ReysDosVersos](https://twitter.com/ReysDosVersos/status/1131984678251040768)

 "I can’t access your website for support, Cloudflare shows error message.
 Some websites are opening, others are not." by @[Marcel_Perform](https://twitter.com/Marcel_Perform/status/1138707296605876224)

 "I use TOR and CloudFlare tends to unilaterally block Tor exit nodes.
 It's a problematic security strategy, but CloudFlare seems unwilling to reevaluate." by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/1138906244641644544)